Hugo116116/Fintech---Activity-1-/README.md

 ### Comparisons
  ---
 Bitcoin isn't the only digital currency disrupting traditional finance.
 There have been many attempted projects to replicate Bitcoin.
 In 2019 according to coinopsy there was already 1085 dead coins*.
-Therefore, founders of digital assets decided to create coins with different use bases that isn't aligned with Bitcoin's.
-This has subsequently built out the digital asset ecosystem and provided more infrastructure which intern has widened the market.
-For instance, non-fungible tokens have attracted a younger market.
-Although at this stage it seems Bitcoin will not be dethroned as the leading cryptocurrency as it currently has a market capitalization of $1,127,128,945,218 in comparison the total market capitalization excluding Bitcoin hovers around the $1.4 trillion.
+These coins share many similarities to Bitcoin’s framework including the process of mining block being peer to peer and transactions through the block chain.
+Bitcoin main competitor is Ethereum which has a market capitalization of 510 billion.
+Ethereum has more use cases in society with developers being able to use the block chain to create smart contracts and decentralised apps.
+These 2 digital assets are clear leaders in the asset class with BNB hovering around 100 billion market capitalization and Solana, Cardano and XRP all between the 65-50 billion market cap.
+These other digital assets have subsequently built out the digital asset ecosystem and provided more infrastructure which intern has widened the market.
+For instance, non-fungible tokens developed on Ethereum have attracted a younger market.
+Although at this stage it seems Bitcoin will not be dethroned as the leading cryptocurrency as it currently has a market capitalization of $1,127,128,945,218 in comparison the total market capitalization excluding Bitcoin hovers around the $1.14 trillion.
 (Refer to figure 2&3).

 ### Conclusion and recommendations
 ---